HR Tip of the Week

 An employer asks an employee to pick up office supplies on the way to work.

 Pay required?
 Yes.
 If you require the employee to perform any work during the commute, the time the employee spends working and the time the employee spends traveling from the beginning of the first work-related duty to the work site (or home) would be considered hours worked under the FLSA.
-In this example, all of the time from the beginning of the stop to pick up office supplies until he or she arrives at the work site is hours worked and must be paid.
+In this example, the time from the beginning of the stop to pick up office supplies until they arrive at the work site are hours worked and must be paid.

 An employee has gone home after completing a day's work and is subsequently called to a customer for an emergency.
 The employee has to travel a substantial distance.